koizachek/scaffolding_multiagentsystem/MAS/IMPLEMENTATION_SUMMARY.md

 ## Overview

-This document summarizes the comprehensive implementation of interactive scaffolding mechanisms in the multi-agent system architecture.
-The system has been transformed from a passive concept map analyzer to an active educational partner that provides personalized, adaptive scaffolding support.
+This document summarizes the implementation of interactive scaffolding mechanisms in the multi-agent system architecture.
+The system went from passive concept map analyzer to an active educational partner that provides personalized, adaptive scaffolding support.

 ## Core System Architecture Enhancement